MohammadShapouri/Dockerized-DRF-UserAccount/README.md

 # Dockerized Django Rest Framework User Account Manager

-A _Dockerized_ user account management system based on the phone number validation in django rest framework.
+A _Dockerized_ user account management system based on the phone number validation in Django rest framework.

 # Main Project Link:
 https://github.com/MohammadShapouri/DRF-UserAccount

 ## Differences
-* Using postgresql as database.
+* Using Postgresql as a database.
-* Using nginx as web server.
+* Using nginx as the web server.

 ## Installation
-* Run the following command in your teminal to clone this project or download it directly.
+* Run the following command in your terminal to clone this project or download it directly.
     ```
     $ git clone git@github.com:MohammadShapouri/Dockerized-DRF-UserAccount.git
     ```